Exact thermal properties of free-fermionic spin chains

-The treatment of such operators is beyond the scope of this paper.
-Some examples of the intricacies involved in characterizing the longitudinal magnetization in spin systems can be found in~\cite{Lamacraft08,Bialonczyk2020, NingWu2020,Wu21}.\\ \\ In the following we present the detailed procedure for computing characteristic function $\tilde{P}\pap{\theta}$ of a given observable $\hat{W}$ in the class $\mathcal{W}$. \begin{enumerate} \item First, we fix the state $\hat{\rho}$ to be the thermal-equilibrium Gibbs state, $\hat{\rho} = \hat{\rho}_{{\rm Gibbs}}$ given by equation~\eqref{Gibbs}.
+The treatment of such operators is thus beyond the scope of this paper.
+The systematic treatment of longitudinal magnetization in zero temperature for Ising model with PBC was conducted in \cite{NingWu2020}, with further extensions including observables involving three fermionic operators in \cite{Wu21}.
+For other approaches, see for example ~\cite{Bialonczyk2020} (open boundary conditions) or \cite{Lamacraft08} (exploiting methods of field theory).\\ \\ In the following we present the detailed procedure for computing characteristic function $\tilde{P}\pap{\theta}$ of a given observable $\hat{W}$ in the class $\mathcal{W}$. \begin{enumerate} \item First, we fix the state $\hat{\rho}$ to be the thermal-equilibrium Gibbs state, $\hat{\rho} = \hat{\rho}_{{\rm Gibbs}}$ given by equation~\eqref{Gibbs}.
 Then, using formulas from Section~\ref{Sec2} we can diagonalize the even-parity part of $\hat{\rho}_k$

 where

 and the angle $\vartheta_k$ satisfies

 \item As in the case of the partition function, it is convenient to separate in the full characteristic function the contributions of positive and negative parity: